Male construction worker consulting with a colleague on the construction site

 • Benefits such as company health insurance plans and retirement plans

 If you believe you have been misclassified as an independent contractor, you could be entitled to twice the overtime wages that you were not paid.
 It is important that you speak with a knowledgeable overtime attorney right away.
-Your attorney will walk you through the following options for helping you regain the overtime compensation you earned:
+Our firm operates on a contingency basis, so you pay nothing unless we win your case and secure the compensation you deserve.
+An independent contractors overtime pay lawyer will walk you through the following options for helping you regain the overtime compensation you earned:

 • Communicating with your employer.
 Many employers make honest mistakes in misclassifying their employees as independent contractors.
 We can send a statement to your employer notifying them of their mistake and demanding the wages you deserve.
 Even if the employer rejects your request, this communication can serve as useful evidence later.